This is the multi-page printable view of this section. Click here to print.

 4. Jenkins firewall information is displayed.

-• The information displayed is what was entered when registering the Jenkins tool, and if not entered, it may appear as an empty value.
+• These details are displayed as the information entered when registering the Jenkins tool, and if no input was provided during tool registration, they may appear as empty values.

-Agent method VM deployment requires running an agent on the target VM server.
-The running agent collects information from DevOps Console and performs deployment.
+Agent-based VM deployment requires the agent to run on the target VM server.
+The running agent collects information from the DevOps Console and proceeds with the deployment.

 Note